What is the Patient Design Studio?

-This targeted information is used to help improve health care delivery for patients at University of Utah Health, and brings a wider variety of voices to our in-person Patient Design Studio.
+This targeted information is used to help improve health care delivery for patients at University of Utah Health, and brings a wider variety of voices to our in-person PDS session.
 Utilizing the Advise Utah surveys also ensures that patients will actually benefit from your improvement project.

 How do we know when to come?

 The best time to bring a project is during the early stages of planning.
 Maybe you have noticed a trend in your patient comments but are unsure where to start.
 Or perhaps you are concerned about how to implement a new mandate, regulation, or policy.
 These are perfect times to come.
 Designers can offer you a wide range of perspectives, which represent the demographics of the communities that we serve.
 You can also count on them to provide feedback you can use right now.

 Examples of recent projects presented through PDS and Advise Utah include MyChart proxy access, new hospital garage signage, and the consent process during exams.